janicduplessis/android/README.md

-# RNEF Android GitHub Action
+# Rock Android GitHub Action

-This GitHub Action enables remote building of Android applications using RNEF (React Native Enterprise Framework).
+This GitHub Action enables remote building of Android applications using Rock.
 It supports both debug and release builds, with automatic artifact caching and code signing capabilities.

 ## Features